 \subsection{Cybersecurity}

 We first evaluate the proposed approach on a network intrusion detection task.
 We use the public ADFA-LD~\citep{creech2013generation} dataset.
 This dataset is considered to be the state-of-the-art benchmarking collection for evaluating intrusion detection approaches.
 The sequences of actions are logged from system calls in the Ubuntu Linux operating system.
 The normal behavior sequences are logged from usual activity, e.g., browsing through web pages or document editing.
 Attack sessions are generated according to known vulnerabilities of the system, e.g., brute force of user passwords.
 This application from cybersecurity is quite challenging, because attackers that want to infiltrate a network try to disguise their attacks as normal behavior~\citep{sommer2010outside}.
 Thus, accurately modeling normal behavior is crucial.
 Behavioral patterns were shown to provide important insights into the possibilities of attacks~\citep{ussath2017identifying, pannell2010user}.
 In this task, sequences are sessions of users accessing a system consisting of actions that they perform while being in this session.

 Using the visual analytics tool, we partition historical logs of activities into semantically sound behavior clusters.
-We obtained the clustering used in our experiments in collaboration with network security operators from an industrial partner.
+We obtained the clustering for our experiments in collaboration with security operators from an industrial partner.